Undergraduate Course: Kanji: A linguistic and cultural introduction (ASST08065)

 ||Availability||Available to all students

 This course provides students with a detailed introduction to the linguistic and the socio-cultural aspects of kanji in Japanese, covering the Japanese writing system, Origin and structure of kanji, Decoding kanji, Technology and kanji, Kanji and education, Kanji in social context, Japanese visual culture.
-Bi-weekly synchronous (live) seminars will involve students participating in linguistic and cultural based hands-on activities.
-The course also looks at some key issues in kanji research, as a discussion topic.
+Tutorials will involve students in linguistic-based hands-on activities, including exploring kanji apps, Decoding Ninja code, Looking up handwritten and typed kanji in a dictionary.
+The course also looks at some key issues in kanji research as a discussion topic.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| Pre-Requisites (home students): You should either completed Japanese Language Beginner (ASST08059) or holding JLPT N5 or equivalent.

 |Pre-requisites||Visiting students from kanji background (e.g. Japan/China) cannot take this course.

 You should either completed Japanese Language Beginner (ASST08059) or holding JLPT N5 or equivalent.